Medical professionals and their patients depend on technical skills, knowledge, honesty, and integrity from their healthcare team.

 Goals and Competencies

-1. To provide students both academic instruction and professional training in the field of laboratory medicine to meet employment needs of communities in the State of Maine.
+1. To provide students both academic instruction and professional training in the field of laboratory medicine

-2. Provide a climate conducive to further developing interest in MLT education by participation in professional organizations, and encouraging awareness in changing trends in medical laboratory technology.
+professional organizations and encouraging awareness in changing trends in medical laboratory technology.

-4. To produce skilled clinical laboratory workers who:
+4. To produce skilled laboratorians who:

 • through general and technical education, are qualified to perform with minimal supervision, the tests routinely performed in clinical laboratories,

-• are able to collect, label, identify, and log in specimens accurately,
+• are able to identify, collect, label, and log in specimens accurately,

 • have a working knowledge of the principles of the tests they are performing,

-• keep accurate and legible records and are able to communicate reports clearly to fellow medical personnel,
+• are able to communicate reports clearly to fellow medical personnel,

 • correlate laboratory test results with patient diagnosis and treatment,

-• recognize interferences with pre-analytical, analytical, and post-analytical test factors and take appropriate actions,
+• perform quality assessment within the clinical laboratory; recognize interferences with pre-analytical, analytical, and post-analytical test factors and take appropriate actions,

 • demonstrate knowledge of infection control and safety practices and follow established guidelines and regulations,

-5. To maintain accreditation of the program through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+5. To maintain accreditation of the program through the National Accrediting Agency for Clinical Laboratory

-6. To produce graduates that will pass certification exams as a first time applicant at a 90% pass rate.
+6. To produce graduates that will pass certification exams as a first-time applicant at a 90% pass rate.

 7. To maintain high academic and professional standards both in the program and in its students.